tommasobattisti/TheSpaghettiJunction/README.md

 __________

-## The case of Italian literature
+## The case of Italian literature and international cinema and television
 The results shown in this section are contained in [this notebook](https://github.com/tommasobattisti/ilos/blob/main/sparqlQueries/finalQueriesItalianLiterature.ipynb).
 In particular, the queries used can be found in the `writers_works_and_derivatives` and `derivatives_type` notebook's section.

-By restricting the context to italian literature, it is possible to better grasp the magnitude of wikidata's lack of connection between artistic works.
+By restricting the context to the influence of italian literature in international cinema and television related productions, it is possible to better grasp the magnitude of wikidata's lack of connection between artistic works.
 In particular, the aim of this section is to compare what can be found using wikidata only, and what is possible to retrieve by extending the search by means of external sources (in this case, IMDb).

 ### Authors, works, and derivative works on Wikidata only